featbit/featbit/benchmark/README.md

 # Prerequisite

 To better measure the capacity of the evaluation server, we have refactored the code to run as a standalone service.
-All it's dependencies like Kafka, Redis etc. are mocked.
+All its dependencies like Kafka, Redis etc. are mocked.
 The service runs on the following EC2 instance.

 - Type: AWS t2.micro 1 vCPU + 1 G (x86)
 - Ubuntu: 20.04